-John Paul II, Homily, 19 August 1979.
+&lt;sup>33 John Paul II, Homily, August 19, 1979.

-&lt;sup>34 Cf. John Paul II, Apostolic Constitution Ut Sit, 28 November 1982.
+&lt;sup>34 Cf. John Paul II, Apostolic Constitution Ut Sit, November 28, 1982.

 &lt;sup>35 Cf. St Josemaría, La Abadesa de las Huelgas.
 Estudio teológico jurídico, Rialp, Madrid 1974, 3rd ed., p.
-153. Recently the Congregation for the Clergy has published a document The Priest, Minister of Divine Mercy, 9 March 2011, in which it states explicitly that "[t]here are to be found also well formed lay faithful (...) who offer this service of counsel along the journey of holiness" (no. 65).
+153. Recently the Congregation for the Clergy has published a document The Priest, Minister of Divine Mercy, March 9, short, the Confidence is a conversation between brothers or sisters, and not that of a subject with one's superior.
+Those who look after these fraternal chats act with special refinement, fruit of an exclusive concern for the interior life and apostolic tasks of their brothers or sisters, without ever trying to influence them in the temporal concerns - professional, social, cultural, political, etc. - in which each one is involved.